 A. Diary of a Frugal Candidate (or Running for the First Time) – We have updated the original “Low Budget Campaigns” to make it a more realistic campaign product for first-time candidates and those in campaigns which have never raised more than $15,000.
 The major difference is the inclusion of more and better targeting, data-base building, social media and inspiring women to step up and run for these very important, but seldom glorified positions.
 School board positions, utility boards, community college boards, Tribal councils, union boards and more.
 This 55 page booklet will provide the basics on how a woman can take the leap and run for her first elected office.

 B. The Complete Training Manual for Women Candidates – This is an updated version of our best-selling foundational basic campaign training manual originally completed with funds from the Revson Foundation.

 This new updated version explodes with it in addition to more information on data-base building, hiring professionals, image (especially the growing importance of a woman’s voice), including diversity among your targeting efforts, social media: what to do and what not to do, website do’s and don’ts, new ways of handling attacks, responding to sexist or racist comments, and much more.
 300 pages with addendums.

 Stay tuned!
-NWPC training programs launching in 2017!
+NWPC spring training programs launching soon!